glockhart8/lockhart_react/README.md

-#This is the react version of my website.
+I am learning React as I build my personal website using it.
-Current work in progress
+It is a work in progress